jinglescode/jinglescode.github.io/_posts/datascience/2020-03-31-deepfake-existence.md

 ---
-title: Make Your Own Deepfakes in 5 Minutes
+title: Realistic Deepfakes in 5 Minutes on Colab
 layout: note
 image: /assets/img/posts/deepfake-existence-01.webp
 description: And why we should educate the public about the existence of such technology